ethpandaops/cbt/README.md

 - **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation
 - **Automatic retry**: Failed validations are automatically retried on the next schedule cycle
 - **Cascade triggering**: When a model completes, all dependent models are immediately (within 5 seconds) checked for processing
-- **Partial interval processing**: When enabled via `allow_partial_intervals: true`, forward fill can process whatever data is available from dependencies instead of waiting for full intervals.
+- **Partial interval processing**: When `interval.min < interval.max`, forward fill can process partial intervals based on available dependency data instead of waiting for full intervals.
 This reduces processing lag when dependencies are incrementally updating.
-Configure with `min_partial_interval` to prevent excessively small processing chunks
+Set `interval.min` to control the minimum acceptable chunk size, or use `interval.min = interval.max` to enforce strict full intervals only

 This validation system ensures that:
 1. No model processes data before its dependencies are ready